nwsw/nwcplugin-api/api/ref.ntnptr.md

 <a name="propTable"></a>
 **{ntnptr}:propTable**(), Returns PropertyTable

-This method returns a table containing the nwctxt properties for the object at the ItemIndexOffset, with the default being the current user object.
+This method returns a table containing the nwctxt properties for the object.

 ---------------------------------
 <a name="userType"></a>
 **{ntnptr}:userType**(), Returns 'UserObjType'

-This method returns the type of the current User object, or another User object indicated by ItemIndexOffset.
-If the item at the designated offset index is not a User item, then Nil is returned.
+This method returns the type of the current User object.
+If the item is not a User item, then Nil is returned.

 ---------------------------------
 <a name="userProp"></a>
 **{ntnptr}:userProp**('PropertyLabel'), Returns 'PropertyValue'

-This returns the string value for any property that exists in the current user object, or another User object indicated by the optional ItemIndexOffset.
-If the item at the designated offset index is not a User item, or does not contain the requested property, then Nil is returned.
+This returns the string value for any property that exists in the current user object, or Nil if this is not a User object.

 ---------------------------------
 <a name="noteCount"></a>
 **{ntnptr}:noteCount**(), Returns #NoteCount

-This returns the number of notes found at the position indicated by ItemIndexOffset.
+This returns the number of notes found in the object.

 ---------------------------------
 <a name="notePos"></a>
 **{ntnptr}:notePos**(#NoteNumber), Returns #NotePosition

-This returns the staff Y coordinate for the given NoteNumber at the position indicated by ItemIndexOffset.
-The NoteNumber must starts from 1, and will yield valid positions up through `{ntnptr}:noteCount` note numbers.
+This returns the staff Y coordinate for the given NoteNumber.
+The NoteNumber must start from 1, and will yield valid positions up through `{ntnptr}:noteCount()` note numbers.
 This function returns Nil if there is no such note number.

 ---------------------------------
 <a name="notePitchPos"></a>
 **{ntnptr}:notePitchPos**(#NoteNumber), Returns 'PitchPosText'

-This returns the PitchPos nwctxt for the given NoteNumber at the position indicated by ItemIndexOffset.
-The NoteNumber must starts from 1, and will yield valid positions up through ntnptr}:noteCount note numbers.
+This returns the PitchPos nwctxt for the given NoteNumber.
+The NoteNumber must start from 1, and will yield valid positions up through `{ntnptr}:noteCount()`.
 This function returns Nil if there is no such note number.

-Note that unlike the **getNotePos** function, the position information contained in the 'PitchPosText' is an absolute staff position, and would need to be normalized with a user object's current staff position when using it for drawing.
+Note that unlike the **notePos** function, the position information contained in the 'PitchPosText' is an absolute staff position, and would need to be normalized with a user object's current staff position when using it for drawing.

 ---------------------------------
 <a name="find"></a>
-**{ntnptr}:find**('action',...,'What',...), Returns Boolean
+**{ntnptr}:find**('action','What',...), Returns Boolean

-This method can be used to find other items on the same staff as the current user object.
+This method can be used to find other items on the same staff as the current object.
 The following values are supported for the 'action' field:

  - **next**
-   <br>Finds the next match to the right of the current user object.
+   <br>Finds the next match to the right of the current object.
  - **prior**
-   <br>Finds the prior match to the left of the current user object.
+   <br>Finds the prior match to the left of the current object.
  - **first**
    <br>Finds the first match from the start of the staff.
  - **last**
    <br>Finds the last match from the end of the staff.

- - **before**, #ItemIndexOffset
-   <br>Finds the prior match to the left of the specified ItemIndexOffset.

- - **after**, #ItemIndexOffset
-   <br>Finds the next match to the right of the specified ItemIndexOffset.

 The following values are supported for the 'What' field: